Slamy/Wiki_MiSTer/Home.md

 # Welcome to the MiSTer wiki!

 _DISCLAIMER: this is an open project without focus on sales.
 Base hardware (Terasic DE10-Nano) can be bought from major electronic component resellers and will run a few cores out of the box.
-No soldering is needed_
+No soldering is needed._

-_DISCLAIMER2: Many cores require RAM expansion hardware which can be assembled or bought from a few sources in the forums.
-The author of this project and contributors are NOT affiliated to these vendors and do not derive any income from it.
-Please direct any inquiries or concerns about expansion hardware to relevant third parties_
+_DISCLAIMER 2: Many cores require RAM expansion hardware, which can be assembled or bought from a few sources in the forums.
+The author of this project and contributors are NOT affiliated with these vendors and do not derive any income from them.
+Please direct any inquiries or concerns about expansion hardware to relevant third parties._

 ![photo](pictures/MiSTer.jpg)